cgay/time/README.md

 # A Time Library for Dylan

-**Current status as of Oct 2021:**
+**Current status as of Oct 2024:**

-*  Most APIs work, but on Linux only.
+*  Most APIs work, but on Linux and macOS only.
-*  No TZ data yet so only naive time zones work.
+*  Aware time zones are incomplete because TZif support is incomplete.
 *  Needs more tests.
 *  No monotonic clock support yet.
+*  Assumes 64-bit integers.

 This library is intended to be an improvement on the Open Dylan `date` library for several reasons: